CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/participating-in-a-session.md

 ![Validation](/img/participating-in-a-session/validation.png)

 ### Java Class Creation
-Create a new file with a java extension within a Java source folder, and CodeTogether creates a minimally scaffolded Java class, ready for further code.
+Create a new file with a java extension within a Java source folder, and CodeTogether Live creates a minimally scaffolded Java class, ready for further code.

 ### Formatting
 You can format the entire file by using the **Format Document** context menu action.
 If code is selected, only the selected code is formatted.

 ## Advanced Features
-CodeTogether includes a number of features that help you get the most of your collaborative coding session.
+CodeTogether Live includes a number of features that help you get the most of your collaborative coding session.

 ### Shared Console
 Console output on the host is visible to all participants, beginning with version 3.1.
 To see the output as soon as it is emitted on the host, access the appropriate view: the Console view in Eclipse, the Run view in IntelliJ or the Output view in VS Code or a browser.